ssyht/Arculus-Curriculum-Repo/Lab 5 - Simulation 3: Mission Execution - Disruption by Brute Force and Physical Capture/pages/Ch2.md

 <p align="center"> <img src="../img/ch2_sim2.png" width="900px"></p>

-* To initiate the Brute Force scenario, navigate to the simulation controls at the top of the Mission Execution Dashboard.
-From the available simulation options, select **Simulate Brute Force SSH**.
-This action introduces a Brute Force condition into the active mission environment.
+* To initiate the brute force disruption scenario, navigate to the simulation controls located at the top of the Mission Execution Dashboard.
+From the available simulation options, select Simulate Brute Force SSH.
+This action introduces a brute force access attempt into the active mission environment.

 <p align="center"> <img src="../img/sim3-brute_force.png" width="900px"></p>

-* As the simulation runs, you can view the activity logs.
+* Once enabled, the system begins generating repeated unauthorized SSH connection attempts targeting mission components.
+These attempts simulate an adversary trying to gain access through credential guessing or repeated authentication failures while the mission is actively running.

+* As the simulation progresses, monitor the Activity Log displayed on the right side of the dashboard.
+The activity log records real-time system events related to authentication failures and security enforcement actions.
+Log messages indicate detection of unauthorized SSH attempts and reflect how the system responds under these conditions.

 <p align="center"> <img src="../img/sim3_act_logs.png" width="900px"></p>